 If you’re sexually active, whether you’re heterosexual, gay, lesbian or bisexual, it’s a good idea to get into the habit of having an annual sexual health check because not all STIs have symptoms.
-If left untreated, some STIs can have serious health problems.

 - Find out more about the symptoms of STIs at NHS choices.

 - You can make an appointment for tests at a sexual health or Genito-Urinary Medicine (GUM) clinic – some are drop-in centres.

 - The NHS Choices website tells you more about what to expect when you go to an STI clinic.

 Our physical health can change as we get older and we can become more susceptible to different health conditions, such as heart conditions, arthritis and dementia.
 If you've been diagnosed with a health issue it's sensible to check with your doctor before resuming your sex life to make sure you are fully fit to do so.